Michele Ferri: Milan

 He grew up within the A.C.
 Milan youth system, but never played a full senior game for the rossoneri, instead being sent to lower league teams, namely Cesena and Triestina.

 Triestina

 Ferri was sold to Triestina in a co-ownership deal for 400 million lire (€206,583) along with Eder Baù (200 million lire) and Alessandro Budel (400 million lire) in June 2002.
 On 11 June 2003 Triestina acquired the remain half of the contract from Milan for €2 million (with Budel returned to Milan also for €2 million fee).

 Palermo

 On 19 July 2003, Ferri was acquired by Serie B club Palermo for a fee of €1 million and a 5-year contract, which then became league champions in 2004.
-But after Palermo won promotion to Serie A, his first team appearances was limited to 15 games.
+But after Palermo won promotion to Serie A, his first team appearances were limited to 15 games.
 Ferri made his Serie A debut on 6 January 2005 for Palermo, against Reggina.

 On 31 January 2006 he was sold to Cagliari for €1 million fee, in another co-ownership deal.